Tunnel-Labs/typegeese/readme.md

 </p>
 <br/>

-typegeese is a type-safe ORM for MongoDB which introduces the concept of _migration-defined schemas._
+typegeese is a type-safe ORM for MongoDB which introduces the concept of _migration-defined schemas_

-with typegeese, your schema migrations become the source of truth for the structure of your data.
-This makes it possible for typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes.
+with typegeese, your schema migrations become the source of truth for the structure of your data

+this makes it possible for typegeese to automatically apply schema migrations on-demand without the need for migration generation scripts or complex data migration processes

-> **Note:** typegeese is currently _experimental_; expect bugs, breaking changes, and incomplete documentation 😅
+> **note:** typegeese is currently _experimental_; expect bugs, breaking changes, and incomplete documentation 😅

-## Migration-Defined Schemas
+## migration-defined schemas

-typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema.
-These migrations are defined using TypeScript classes powered by the amazing [typegoose](https://github.com/typegoose/typegoose) library (which is where the name _typegeese_ is inspired from).
+typegeese schemas are defined in terms of migrations, each of which creates a new versioned schema

+these migrations are defined using TypeScript classes powered by the amazing [typegoose](https://github.com/typegoose/typegoose) library (which is where the name _typegeese_ is inspired from)

 the first version (v0) of a schema extends from `BaseSchema`: